irshadalijan/nextjs-tailwind-starter/README.md

 ## Demo

-Use this link to test Sherlock directly in your browser: http://irshadalijan.github.io/nextjs-tailwind-starter
+Use this link to test Demo directly in your browser: http://irshadalijan.github.io/nextjs-tailwind-starter